Passivity in the Buddhist Life

 O son of a good family, though thou art established in serenity and emancipation, there are ignorant beings who have not yet attained serenity, but are being harassed by evil passions and aggrieved by varieties of speculation.
 On such ones thou shouldst show thy compassion.
 O son of a good family, mindful of thy original vows, thou shouldst benefit all beings and have them all turn towards inconceivable wisdom.

-O son of a good family, the ultimate essence of all things is eternally such as it is, whether or not Tathagatas (p.
-337) have come to appear; they are called Tathagatas not because of their realization of this ultimate essence of things; for all the Sravakas and Pratyekabuddhas, too, have indeed realized this essence of non-discrimination.
+O son of a good family, the ultimate essence of all things is eternally such as it is, whether or not Tathagatas have come to appear.
+They are called Tathagatas not because of their realization of this ultimate essence of things; for all the Sravakas and Pratyekabuddhas, too, have indeed realized this essence of non-discrimination.
 Again, O son of a good family, thou shouldst look up to our body, knowledge, Buddhaland, halo of illumination, skilful means, and voice of purity, each of which is beyond measurement; and with these mayest thou too be completely equipped.

 Again, O son of a good family, thou hast now one light, it is the light that sees into the real nature of all things as unborn and beyond discrimination.
 But the light of truth possessed by the Tathagatas is as regards its infinite mobility, activity and manifestation, beyond all measurement, calculation, comparison and proportion.
 Thou shouldst raise thy intention towards it in order to realize it.